autocrypt/autocrypt/doc/press-team.rst

 Accountability of press-team
 -----------------------------------------------------------

+If the press-team becomes aware of reporting, it will usually send a link of press articles to the community mailing list.
 The press-team is accountable in that anyone can ask how media reporting came about and how and who, if anyone, was involved from the press-team.
 Note that often journalists do not ask back before they publish articles, or do not even contact a project before reporting.

 If you want to be on the team